Guide to college savings plans and education savings accounts

 - Earnings are federal income tax-free as long as the withdrawals are used for qualifying higher education expenses.

 - Typically, you'll only be eligible for these tax benefits if you invest in a plan sponsored by your state of residence or the state in which you pay taxes.
+However, there are certain states that offer tax benefits for contributions to 529 Plans from any state.

 Coverdell education savings accounts (CESA)

-Withdrawals can be used toward private school tuition, tutoring and computers, tax-free; the child must use the funds before age 30 unless they are a special needs beneficiary.
+Withdrawals can be used toward private school tuition, tutoring and computers, tax-free.
+The child must use the funds before age 30 unless they are a special needs beneficiary.

 - Contributions are not tax deductible but earnings are federal income tax-free when used for qualifying education expenses.